 I first saw the idea for this DIY crayon wreath on Pinterest.
 I instantly fell in love and knew I needed to make one.
 Plus, crayons are so cheap right now and the only other material I had to buy was the foam wreath.
 And did I tell you I have the perfect spot for it???

-By the way…this wreath is intended to be indoors.
+By the way…this crayon wreath is intended to be used indoors.
 Believe me, you don’t want waxy crayon running down your front door!

 Before I walk you through the process, I want to tell you a little secret.
 I’m not crafty.
 Nope.
 I typically don’t even enjoy doing “adult” crafts because they never turn out like I want.
 Kid’s crafts that I make with Big Brother, on the other hand, typically turn out how I expect them to!
 So I may or may not have torn off the crayons and started over when almost half had already been hot-glued on…

 - 2″ wreath (or whatever size you want)